 a.
-N/A - The territory is not required to meet CCDF managements natching and MOE b.
-Public funds are used to meet the CCDF matching funds may include any general revenue funds, count state/territory-specific funds (tobacco tax, lottery), or y or other local public funds, i.
-If checked, identify the source of funds: c.
-Private donated funds are used to meet the CCDF Only private funds received by the designated entitie counted for match purposes (98.53(f)). i.
-If checked, are those funds: •
+N/A - The territory is not required to meet CCDF matching and MOE requirements b.
+Public funds are used to meet the CCDF matching fund requirement.
+Public funds may include any general revenue funds, county or other local public funds, state/territory-specific funds (tobacco tax, lottery), or any other public funds.

+i.
+If checked, identify the source of funds:

+c.
+Private donated funds are used to meet the CCDF matching funds requirement.

+Only private funds received by the designated entities or by the Lead Agency may be counted for match purposes (98.53(f)). i.
+If checked, are those funds:

-A. Donated directly to the State? ■ B. Donated to a separate entity(ies) designated to receive private donated funds? ii.
-If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: d.
+A. Donated directly to the State?
+B. Donated to a separate entity(ies) designated to receive private donated funds? ii.
+If checked, identify the name, address, contact, and type of entities designated to receive private donated funds:

+d.
 State expenditures for PreK programs are used to meet the CCDF matching funds requirement.
 If checked, provide the estimated percentage of the matching fund requirement that will be met with Prekindergarten expenditures (not to exceed 30 percent): i.
 If the percentage is more than 10 percent of the matching fund requirement, describe how the State will coordinate its preK and child care services: ii.
 Describe the Lead Agency efforts to ensure that Prekindergarten programs meet the needs of working parents: e.
 State expenditures for Prekindergarten programs are used to meet the CCDF maintenance-of-effort requirements.
 If checked, i.
-Assure by describing how the Lead Agency did not reduce its level of effort in fullday/full-year child care services, pursuant to 98.55(h)(1) and 98.15(a)(6). ii.
+Assure by describing how the Lead Agency did not reduce its level of effort in full- day/full-year child care services, pursuant to 98.55(h)(1) and 98.15(a)(6). ii.
 Describe the Lead Agency efforts to ensure that Prekindergarten programs meet the needs of working parents: iii.
 Estimated percentage of the MOE Fund requirement that will be met with Prekindergarten expenditures (not to exceed 20 percent): iv.
-If the percentage is more than 10 percent of the MOE requirement, describe how the state will coordinate its Prekindergarten and child care services to expand the availability of child care: f.
+If the percentage is more than 10 percent of the MOE requirement, describe how the state will coordinate its Prekindergarten and child care services to expand the availability of child care: Е f.
 The same funds are used to meet at least some of the CCDF MOE and TANF MOE requirements. i.
 If known, what percent of funds used to meet CCDF MOE also is used to meet TANF MOE requirements?